 So what kind of work do we like to publish at Lantern Review?
 We talk about this and other related topics in our Submissions FAQ (which we highly encourage you to read!).
 But here’s what we have to say about our magazine’s particular stylistic preferences:

-We love poems that surprise and challenge us, that are musical and filled with vivid, concrete imagery; that play with language in new and interesting ways; that take risks; that have something distinct to say.
+We love poems that surprise and challenge us; that are musical and filled with vivid, concrete imagery; that play with language in new and interesting ways; that take risks; that have something distinct to say.
 We tend to prefer unrhymed, free verse poems.
-We no longer publish translations.
+Note: we no longer publish translations.
 To get the best idea of what we publish, we encourage you to read through a few of our past issues.

 [. . .]

-For visual art, we’re looking for paintings in traditional mediums (like watercolor, oil, acrylic); lino or woodblock prints; collage; and abstract photos that we can juxtapose with poems and maybe even use as cover art.
-We’re fond of moody, monochrome color palettes, striking contrast, and interestingly textured play with shadow and light.
+For visual art, we’re looking for abstract photos and digital or traditional work in mediums like watercolor, oil, acrylic, lino or woodblock, or collage.
+We like to choose images that we can easily juxtapose with text, either in the body of the magazine or as cover art.
+We’re fond of moody or earthy color palettes, striking contrast, and interestingly textured play with shadow and light.
 As stated above, the best way to get an idea of the type of art we publish is to look at our past issues.

 Other journals will have different preferences than ours, but regardless of where you’re submitting, it’s a good rule of thumb to take a poke around a magazine’s website or blog for any information about what they’re interested in publishing (tip: you’ll often find it tucked away on the “about” or “submissions” pages)—and then use that to help you decide what to submit.